kasiabanas/QA-Tester/README.md

 - **Functional Requirements**: Room management, reservation handling, and revenue tracking.

 Please refer to the [README](https://github.com/kasiabanas/QA-Tester/blob/main/README.md) in the `HotelsManagmentSystem` folder for setup instructions and detailed specifications.

-### Playwright Test Example TODO:

-The **Playwright_Test** folder contains a Playwright test script automating a user login scenario.
-This project demonstrates:

-- **User Action Simulation**: Filling out login forms and navigating.
-- **Assertion of Expected Outcomes**: Ensuring successful login functionality.
-- **Flexible Setup**: Playwright configuration for test customization.

-Refer to the [README](./Playwright_Test/README.md) in the `Playwright_Test` folder for setup instructions and specifications.

----